alexandre-eymael/HESSIAN/README.md

 | **5.5**       | CICD: Pylint                         | ❌         | ✅            |                      <a href="./.github/workflows/pylint.yml"> .github/workflows/pylint.yml </a>                                                            |
 | **5.6**       | CICD: Pytest                         | ❌         | ✅            |                      <a href="./.github/workflows/pytest.yml"> .github/workflows/pytest.yml </a>                                                             |

+## 🌿 Gitflow Principles
+During the development of this project, we strictly adhered to Gitflow principles to maintain a structured and efficient workflow.
+Our main branch served as the repository's official release history, containing stable and approved code.
+Whenever we initiated work on a new feature, we created a dedicated branch branching off from the main branch.
+This allowed us to isolate development efforts and maintain a clean codebase.

+Once a feature was fully developed and thoroughly tested, we initiated a pull request to merge the feature branch into the master branch.
+This integration process ensured that only completed and validated features were merged into the main branch, thereby preserving the stability and integrity of our codebase.
+By following this approach, we maintained a systematic and organized development cycle, enabling seamless collaboration among team members and facilitating the management of feature implementations.

 ## 📃 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.